gobwas/articles/instrumentation-in-go.en.md

 the tracing facilities for users of our component.

 But isn't it really tedious to write all that code for every structure we want to instrument?
-Of course, you can write some vim's macros for this (actually I used to do them before), but let's look at alternatives.
+Of course, you can write some Vim's macros for this (actually I used to do them before), but let's look at alternatives.

-The good news is that merging hooks and checking for nil, as well as context specific functions are all quite patterned, so we can generate Go code for them without macros or reflection.
+The good news is that merging hooks and checking for `nil`, as well as context specific functions are all quite patterned, so we can generate Go code for them without macros or reflection.